 Adverse Childhood Experiences, or ACEs, are negative experiences that happen during childhood.
-They are split into three categories: abuse, household challenges and neglect.
+They are divided into three categories: abuse, household challenges and neglect.
 Even though children are resilient, ACEs can disrupt a child’s development and increase the risk for social, emotional and cognitive impairment in adulthood.

 Largest Study of its Kind: Kaiser ACE Study